Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

    * Player Areas: Attacks are always directed at opposing units in the opponent's play area, respecting the specific range definitions.
    * Declare Attacks: Players take turns declaring attacks, choosing both an attacker and a defender for each attack.
 When a unit declares an attack, it becomes exhausted (turned sideways).
    * Compare Attack and Defense: The attacker's Attack value is compared to the defender's Defense value.
 If the attacker's attack value is higher, the defender is destroyed.
 If the defender's defense value is higher, the attacker is destroyed.
 If the values are equal, both units remain on the battlefield.
    * Iniative: The initiative of the Battle Phase is won by the player who activated/played the fewest cards (Abilities, Events) in the Command Phase.
 If all players played the same number of cards, then the player that spent the fewest CP wins.
-Finally if all players spent the same CP, the next player to the left of the last player to take action takes initiative.
+Finally, if all players spent the same CP, the next player in clockwise order from the last player to take action takes initiative.

 ##### Battle Phase Diagram